larrynung/larrynung.github.io/source/_posts/zapier-share-new-rss-items-to-your-linkedin-profile.md

 ---
-title: Zapier - Share new RSS items to your company LinkedIn profile
+title: "Zapier - Share new RSS items to your LinkedIn profile"
 date: 2017-04-22 22:32:57
 tags: [Zapier]
 ---